General garment care

 - Lay your sweaters flat to dry, and store them by folding and stacking them neatly in a closet or drawer.
 This helps to avoid stretching and sleeve marks.

-Shirts, blouses and dresses
+Shirts, blouses, and dresses

-- These garments are best kept hanging in a closet on high quality wooden hangers.
+- These garments are best kept hanging in a closet on high-quality wooden hangers.
 This helps the fabric stay fresh and keeps the garment from wrinkling.

 Washing and drying

-Take a thoughtful approach to washing and drying your wardrobe, and don’t wash more often than necessary.
+Take a thoughtful approach to wash and drying your wardrobe, and don’t wash more often than necessary.
 Always read the care label as given on the hangtag.
 Here are a few simple guidelines to keep in mind:

 - Wash at a low temperature: make sure you wash clothing at the lowest temperature possible, particularly when washing delicate items.

-- Wash at a shorter cycle: the shortest wash cycle is usually long enough to clean your garment, while saving water.
+- Wash at a shorter cycle: the shortest wash cycle is usually long enough to clean your garment while saving water.

-- Use a special garment bag: always use a specially designed laundry bag for fine materials such as silk, viscose and wool.
+- Use a special garment bag: always use a specially designed laundry bag for fine materials such as silk, viscose, and wool.